-The following contracts, not being contracts entered into in the ordinary course of business, have been entered into since the incorporation of the Company and are, or may be, material:
+The following contracts, not being contracts entered into in the ordinary course of business are, or may be, material:

-• The Investment Management Agreement dated 16 January 2007 as amended by side letter dated 30 April 2007 between the Company and the Investment Manager pursuant to which the latter acts as investment manager to the Company and distributor of the Shares.

-- The Sub-Investment Management Agreement dated 16 January 2007 as amended by side letters dated 30 April 2007 and 12 March 2010 between the Investment Manager and the Sub-Investment Manager pursuant to which the latter acts as sub-investment manager of all of the Funds of the Company. - The Administration Agreement dated 31 March 2014 between the Company and the Administrator, pursuant to which the latter acts as administrator to the Company. - The Depositary Agreement dated 20 April 2016 between the Company and the Depositary, pursuant to which the latter acts as depositary to the Company.
+- The Management Agreement made between the Company and the Manager pursuant to which the latter acts as manager to the Company. - The Investment Management Agreement between the Company, the Manager and the Investment Manager pursuant to which the latter acts as investment manager to the Company and distributor of the Shares. - The Sub-Investment Management Agreement between the Investment Manager and the Sub-Investment Manager pursuant to which the latter acts as sub-investment manager of all of the Funds of the Company. - The Administration Agreement between the Company, the Manager and the Administrator, pursuant to which the latter acts as administrator to the Company. - The Depositary Agreement between the Company, the Manager and the Depositary, pursuant to which the latter acts as depositary to the Company.

-Copies of the paying and information agreements entered into by the Company in relation to the registration for public sales of its Shares may be obtained upon request from the Company's registered office.
+Copies of the paying and information agreements entered into by the Manager in relation to the registration for public sales of its Shares may be obtained upon request from the Company's registered office.